appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/network-access.md

 # Overview

 This page provides guidance on configuring and enabling external network access for self-hosted Appcircle server and runner.

 When deploying the self-hosted Appcircle server and runner, there are scenarios where the application needs to establish connections to external resources over the network.
-These connections may be required to download operating system dependencies, pull Docker images from registries or access external services such as mobile application build depedencies.
+These connections are required to download operating system dependencies, pull Docker images from registries, or access external services such as mobile application build dependencies.

-Enabling external network access is essential to ensure the smooth operation and functionality of self-hosted applications.
+Enabling external network access is essential to ensuring the smooth operation and functionality of self-hosted applications.
 By establishing connections to external resources, self-hosted applications can access the necessary components, data, and services that are vital for their execution.

-You can see different scenerios below according to how would you want to install Appcircle server and runner.
+You can see different scenarios below according to how you want to install the Appcircle server and runner.

 :::info
-If you are hosting a yum or apt package repository locally, you do not need to allow external domains for RHEL and Ubuntu repos.
+If you are hosting a yum or apt package repository locally on your network, you do not need to allow external domains for RHEL and Ubuntu repos.
 :::

+## External Resources Access When Installing or Upgrading

+Below you can find the network access details required when installing or upgrading a self-hosted Appcircle server and runner.

-## Installing Appcircle Server on RHEL with Docker
+### Appcircle Server on RHEL with Docker

 This section covers the external resource domains during the installation process of the Appcircle Server on the RHEL operating system using Docker.

-- `Appcircle server zip` and `Container Images`
+- Appcircle server `zip` archive and container images:
   - cdn.appcircle.io
   - europe-west1-docker.pkg.dev

-- `install script` and `docker rpm files`
+- Offline docker install script and docker `rpm` files:
   - storage.googleapis.com

-- `tar`, `curl` and `unzip`
+- `tar`, `curl` and `unzip` tools:
   - subscription.rhsm.redhat.com
   - cdn.redhat.com

-## Installing Appcircle Server on RHEL with Podman
+### Appcircle Server on RHEL with Podman

 This section covers the external resource domains during the installation process of the Appcircle Server on the RHEL operating system using Podman.

-- `Appcircle server zip` and `Container Images`
+- Appcircle server `zip` archive and container images:
   - cdn.appcircle.io
   - europe-west1-docker.pkg.dev

-- `curl`, `unzip`, `socat`, `netavark`and `podman`
+- `curl`, `unzip`, `socat`, `netavark` and `podman` tools:
   - subscription.rhsm.redhat.com
   - cdn.redhat.com

-- `podman-compose`
+- `podman-compose` tool:
   - pypi.python.org
   - pypi.org
   - files.pythonhosted.org

-## Installing Appcircle Server on Ubuntu with Docker
+### Appcircle Server on Ubuntu with Docker

 This section covers the external resource domains during the installation process of the Appcircle Server on the Ubuntu operating system using Docker.

-- `Appcircle server zip` and `Container Images`
+- Appcircle server `zip` archive and container images:
   - cdn.appcircle.io
   - europe-west1-docker.pkg.dev

-- `curl` and `unzip`
+- `curl` and `unzip` tools:
   - archive.ubuntu.com

-- `docker`
+- `docker`:
   - download.docker.com
   - archive.ubuntu.com

-## Installing Appcircle Server on Ubuntu with Podman
+### Appcircle Server on Ubuntu with Podman

 This section covers the external resource domains during the installation process of the Appcircle Server on the Ubuntu operating system using Podman.

-- `Appcircle server zip` and `Container Images`
+- Appcircle server `zip` archive and container images:
   - cdn.appcircle.io
   - europe-west1-docker.pkg.dev

-- `curl`, `unzip`, `netavark` and `socat`
+- `curl`, `unzip`, `netavark` and `socat` tools:
   - archive.ubuntu.com

-- `Podman` and `podman-compose`
+- `podman` and `podman-compose` tool:
   - download.opensuse.org
   - archive.ubuntu.com
   - ftp.gwdg.de